KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

 Based on the fee inserted, it generates the example values in the 2 currencies.

-This used to take 10-20 minutes each day and now it is done automatically by the script in less than a second.
+This used to take 10-20 minutes each day, and now it is done automatically by the script in less than a second.

 <video width="420" height="420" controls>